 Enthusiastic and hungry

 The charity’s attitude is very important to companies.
-They want a partner who will go the extra mile and shows tenacity to deliver results.
-They also want the charity to be committed to overcoming any obstacles in their partnership.
+They want partner who will go the extra mile and shows tenacity to deliver results.
+They also want a non-profit and charitable organizations to be committed to overcoming any obstacles in their partnership.

 How hungry you are can be revealed in the smallest gestures.
 For example, I was with an organisation that was invited to apply for a company’s charity of the year.
 I encouraged them to respond as quickly as possible to say “thank you and we will definitely be submitting an application.”
 It’s highly likely that the company will remember the speed of their response and it will count in the favour when it comes to shortlisting the charities invited to pitch.